DoctorDerek/kos.github.io/data/home-internet-in-kingston-ontario/high-speed-cable-markdown.md

     downloadSpeed: "40.0 MBPS",
     dataTransfer: "300 GB",
     packageDescription:
       "For active families and multiple users.
-All the features with more speed and data.",
+All the features with more speed and data",
     priceFootnotes: "1 2",
   },
   {